cwu2021/ISMS/2013/README.md

 ### A.14 Development
 #### A.14.2 Security in development and support processes
 Objective: To ensure that information security is designed and implemented within the development lifecycle of information systems.
+#### A.14.2.1 Secure development policy
+<i>Control</i><br>
+Rules for the development of software and systems shall be established and applied to developments within the organization.
 #### A.14.2.4 Restrictions on changes to software packages
 <i>Control</i><br>
 Modifications to software packages shall be discouraged, limited to necessary changes and all changes shall be strictly controlled.